DrDaveTurner/HPC-User/episodes/message-passing.md

 ::::::::::::::::::::::::::

-If you want to other examples of MPI code, the scalar algorithm for a matrix multiply is very simple but you can compare that to the **MPI** versions in the links below.
+If you want to try other examples of MPI code, the scalar algorithm for a matrix multiply is very simple but you can compare that to the **MPI** versions in the links below.
 These algorithms are much more complicated since you need to have